ibrownreadystart/SetupAuditTrail_AnalyticsApp/README.md

 ### What is SetupAuditTrail Analytics?

 A free, unlocked package which can be installed in production or test instances (sandbox, scratch orgs, developer edition orgs, or trailhead playgrounds) and provisioned to Admin users.
 It facilitates on-demand (or scheduled) copying of SetupAuditTrail record entries.
-Canned intervals are as follows: Copy Last 24 Hours, Copy Last 7 Days, and Copy All.
+Supplied intervals are: Copy Last 24 Hours, Copy Last 7 Days, and Copy All.

-Click the interval you are interested in and refresh the report chart component to see your results.
+Click the interval you are interested in and refresh the report chart component to see the results.

-Scheduled apex is included for the Last 24 Hours and can be run independently or use with the on-demand refresh without duplicating data in the destination object.
+Scheduled apex is included and can be used to schedule runs that will retrieve all records from the last 24 Hours.
+The scheduled apex can run independently or used with the on-demand refresh without duplicating data in the destination object.

 ### Does SetupAuditTrail Analytics use Data Storage?